Trees

 Petersham Common has one of the highest concentrations of ivy broomrape in the UK, which is an unusual plant having no chlorophyll and living a parasitic life off ivy.
 The flower appears in mid to late summer.

-In 2024 we started to lay a hedgerow along Star and Garter Hill using native (sapling) trees planted in 2016/17 with the help of Russell School and Deutsch Schule London.
-Hedgerow laying is an ancient heritage skill that is highly beneficial to native songbirds; is aesthetically pleasing to many people; will encourage native songbirds to nest; and will become a valuable habitat for native animals.
+In 2024 we started to lay a hedgerow along Star and Garter Hill using 3000 native (sapling) trees planted in 2016/17 with the help of Russell School, Ibstock School Duke of Edinburgh students and the Deutsch Schule London.
+Hedgerow laying is an ancient heritage skill that is highly beneficial to native songbirds; is aesthetically pleasing to many people; encourages native songbirds to nest; and will become a valuable habitat for native animals.

 Fungi are also welcome part of our protected natural habitat, and are vital to the woodland’s ecosystem.